PercussiveRepair/nyum/_recipes/lembas_bread.md

 >
 > Add the milk/cream and vanilla and stir them in with a fork until a nice, thick dough forms.
 >
-> Roll the dough out about 1/2 in thickness.
+> Roll the dough out about½ in thickness.
 Cut out 3-inch squares and transfer the dough to a cookie sheet.
 >
 > Criss-cross (DO NOT cut all the way) each square from corner-to-corner with a knife.
 >